Connect with others who understand.

 • Infections such as tuberculosis, herpes zoster (shingles), hepatitis C, and parasites

-• Systemic and chronic diseases such as some skin cancer, HIV, lymphoma, kidney or liver disease, and cardiovascular disease
+• Systemic and chronic diseases such as some skin cancers, human immunodeficiency virus (HIV), lymphoma, kidney or liver disease, and cardiovascular (heart) disease

-• Psychological disorders such as anxiety or depression, and use of antidepressants
+• Mental health conditions, such as anxiety or depression, and certain medications used to treat them, including antidepressants

 People of any age can develop PN, but it most commonly appears between the ages of 40 and 69.
-According to NORD, PN is 3.4 times more common among African Americans.
+According to the National Organization for Rare Disorders (NORD), PN is 3.4 times more common among African Americans.

 Links Between Heart Disease Itch and Prurigo Nodularis

-Researchers have found links between heart disease and prurigo nodularis, although there is still limited data on how these conditions are related.
+Researchers have found links between heart disease and prurigo nodularis.
+However, there’s still limited data on how these conditions are related.
 One study found that between 7.5 percent and 11 percent of people with PN had congestive heart failure.

-One small study found a correlation between congestive heart failure and unspecified itch — or itch of an unknown cause.
+One small study found a link between congestive heart failure and unspecified itch (itch of an unknown cause).
 The study indicated that itch with acute heart failure corresponded to more severe cardiovascular symptoms and worse disease activity.

 Diagnosis and Treatment of Prurigo Nodularis

 PN is generally diagnosed by a dermatologist with a physical examination and a review of family and medical history.
 However, the condition can be difficult to recognize because its symptoms resemble those of other skin disorders.
 PN can also look different across various cases, which can also make it difficult to identify.
-Sometimes a skin biopsy is done — in which the skin is scraped in order to examine skin cells — to help with diagnosis by ruling out other skin diseases.
+Sometimes a skin biopsy is done, in which a small sample of skin tissue is removed and examined under a microscope to rule out other conditions.

 Managing Prurigo Nodularis

 PN is managed with a combination of behavior modifications and medications.
-It may take time to find effective relief of PN symptoms.
+It may take time to find effective relief for PN symptoms.

 Treatment plans may include a combination of therapies, including: